-RIDDOR is the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995.
+Reporting of Injuries, Diseases & Dangerous Occurences Regulations 2013.

 Keeping suitable and accurate records helps you to identify patterns in accidents and injuries and will help you when undertaking your risk assessments.
 Furthermore in the event of work related claims, your insurance company will want to see your records.